 Oh, apart from the fact that I will also charge reasonable expenses.
 ‘Reasonable’ depends on where you are and what I’m doing for you.
-I’ll happily come to the Outer Hebrides or the USA (COVID-19 restrictions allowing), but I will charge for travel costs, accommodation and a travel day or two.
+I’ll happily come to the Outer Hebrides or the USA, but I will charge for travel costs, accommodation and a travel day or two.
 If you’re in the UK we’re talking a few pounds in car mileage.
 If I’m working remotely (which I do with many clients) then the above rates are all you will ever see on an invoice from me.

 Pricing FAQ (there’s only three, because the pricing is so simple!)

 What do I get in exchange for a day of your time?

 Each client I work with is completely different and therefore the outcomes are completely different.
 Here are some examples of what clients have previously received in exchange for my day rate.

 An on-site day to start a HubSpot roadmap to show how you can take your processes onto HubSpot and make it work better for you - these are normally finished in just two days.

 Three short blogs (yes, really) on a relatively easy topic.

 Two longer blogs (1,000 words+) on a more complex topic.

 What’s the easiest and cheapest way to find out if we’re right for each other?